SiENcE/luis/luis/luis-documentation.md

-Here's an API documentation in Markdown for the Core UI library called "LUIS":

 # LUIS (Love UI System) API Documentation

-LUIS is a flexible UI system for the LÖVE framework, providing a set of core functionalities and support for custom widgets.
+**LUIS** (LUIS User Interface System) is a flexible graphical user interface (GUI) framework built on top of the [Löve2D](https://love2d.org/).
+LUIS provides developers with the tools to create dynamic, grid centric, layered user interfaces for games and applications.
+The core library provides a set of core functionalities and support for custom widgets.

 ## Table of Contents